Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Results and Discussion

 \subsection{Testing statistical significance}

 We performed a simulation-based analysis in order to assess the statistical significance of the features present in the reconstructed spectra.
-The regularised MRL reconstruction method was applied to 1000 sets of simulated $C_\ell^\mathrm{TT}$, $C_\ell^\mathrm{TE}$ and $C_\ell^\mathrm{EE}$s, generated based on the power-law spectrum.
-Here, $C_\ell$s were drawn similarly to the ones used for Figure \ref{fig:retrieval_test}; $C_\ell$s under $\ell<30$ were drawn from a chi-squared distribution with $2\ell+1$ degrees of freedom, while $\ell>30$ ones were drawn from a multivariate normal distribution using the full CamSpec covariance matrix.
+RegMRL and MRL-TV were applied to 1000 sets of simulated $C_\ell^\mathrm{TT}$, $C_\ell^\mathrm{TE}$ and $C_\ell^\mathrm{EE}$s, generated based on the power-law PPS.
+Here, $C_\ell$s were drawn similarly to the ones used for Figure \ref{fig:retrieval_test}; $C_\ell$s under $\ell<30$ were drawn from a chi-squared distribution with $2\ell+1$ degrees of freedom, while, for $\ell>30$, $C_\ell$s were drawn from a multivariate normal distribution using the full CamSpec covariance matrix.
 Cross-covariances between datasets (TT, TE and EE) were set to the cosmic variance values.
-Figure \ref{fig:gaussian_sims} contains the results.
+Figure \ref{fig:gaussian_sims} shows the results.

-We test the null hypothesis $H_0$: `data is consistent with a power-law $P(k)$' against the alternative hypothesis $H_1$: `features in $P(k)$ are required to explain the CMB data'.
-We form our $p$-value statistic at each $k$ by comparing the features in $P(k)$ against the distribution of $P(k)$ values obtained from the power-law simulations.
+We test the null hypothesis $H_0$: `data is consistent with a power-law PPS' against the alternative hypothesis $H_1$: `features in the PPS are required to explain the CMB data'.\footnote{Note that these hypotheses assume that the other cosmological parameters are fixed to the best-fit values used in the analysis.} We form our $p$-value statistic at each $k$ by comparing the features against the distribution of PPS values obtained from the power-law simulations.
 The 68\% and 95\% confidence intervals (CIs), approximately equal to the $1\sigma$ and $2\sigma$ bounds, are evaluated from the 1000 simulations.
-As can be seen in Figure \ref{fig:gaussian_sims}, we do not find any features to lie outside the 95\% CIs and therefore do \textit{not} reject the null hypothesis; the data is consistent with having no features in $P(k)$.
+As can be seen in Figure \ref{fig:gaussian_sims}, we have few features that lie outside the 95\% CIs and none outside the 99\% CIs, and therefore do \textit{not} reject the null hypothesis; the data is consistent with having no features.

 Note that we treated each $k$ independently in this analysis without adjusting for the `look-elsewhere effect' caused by the large number of $k$ points involved.
-This is in general more favourable for detecting features since only one of many $p$-values (for each $k$) needs to be significant.
+This is, in general, more favourable for detecting features since only one of many $p$-values (for each $k$) needs to be significant.
 An adjusted statistic is required to incorporate the number of effectively independent tests that are being made and the probability of having at least one large $p$-value.
 In this analysis, however, this is not as crucial because we do not detect any statistically significant result even without adjusting for the look-elsewhere effect.